Sensing Theorems for Unsupervised Learning in Linear Inverse Problems

-A natural first question when considering uniqueness of the signal model is: can we recover any model $p(x)$ observed via a finite number of forward operators $A_g$, even in the case where $\signalset$ is the full ambient space $\mathbb{R}^{n}$?
+A natural first question when considering uniqueness of the signal model is: can we recover any \JT{distribution} $p(x)$ observed via a finite number of forward operators $A_g$, even in the case where the support $\signalset$ is the full ambient space $\mathbb{R}^{n}$?
 We show that, in general, the answer is no.

-Uniqueness can be analysed from the point of view of the characteristic function of $p(x)$, defined as $\varphi(w) = \mathbb{E}\{e^{\mathrm{i}w^{\top}x}\}$ where the expectation is taken with respect to $p(x)$ and $\mathrm{i}=\sqrt{-1}$ is the imaginary unit.
+Uniqueness can be analyzed from the point of view of the characteristic function of $p(x)$, defined as $\varphi(w) = \mathbb{E}\{e^{\mathrm{i}w^{\top}x}\}$ where the expectation is taken with respect to $p(x)$ and $\mathrm{i}=\sqrt{-1}$ is the imaginary unit.
 If two distributions have the same characteristic function, then they are necessarily the same almost everywhere.
 Each forward operator provides information about a subspace of the characteristic function as

-Given that $m<n$, the characteristic function is only observed in the subspaces $\rangeAg$ for all $g\in \{1,\dots,\ntransf\}$.
+\JT{where $A_g^{\dagger}A_g$ is a linear projection onto the subspace $\rangeAg$.} Given that $m<n$, the characteristic function is only observed in the subspaces $\rangeAg$ for all $g\in \{1,\dots,\ntransf\}$.
 For any finite number of operators, the union of these subspaces does not cover the whole $\mathbb{R}^{n}$, and hence there is loss of information, as the signal model is not uniquely defined.

-In the case of an infinite number of operators, $\ntransf=\infty$, there is a well-known case where model uniqueness is possible: the Cram\'er-Wold theorem guarantees uniqueness of the signal distribution if all possible one dimensional projections ($m=1$) are available~\cite{cramer1936some,bora2018ambientgan}.
+In the case of an infinite number of operators, $\ntransf=\infty$, there is a well-known case where model uniqueness is possible: the Cram\'er-Wold theorem guarantees uniqueness of the signal distribution if all possible one dimensional projections ($m=1$) are available~\citep{cramer1936some,bora2018ambientgan}.
 However, in most practical settings we can only access a finite set of operators and many distributions are non-identifiable.